MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 **Blight of Weaving / Unraveling**

 : Deals low damage over time, incrementing per successive hit.
-The seventh tick or so tick will instantly kill its victim.
-Weaving is on the left side and Unraveling is on the right.
+The seventh tick or so will instantly kill its victim.
+The Weaving blight is on the left side and the Unraveling one is on the right.

 ### Statuses
 **Brand of the Unraveler / Weaver**